 If you do not agree with the evaluation conducted by your school district, contact the Director of Special Education and request an Independent Education Evaluation (IEE).
 The district is required to pay for this at no cost to you.

+If you've exhausted all of your efforts at IEP collaboration, try mediation.
 This is a highly effective technique that is less adversarial than a due process hearing.